 Digital Exposure and Color Balance for RAW will be explored in detail.

-Current projects include With a New Eye, his ground-breaking and historic all digital national parks project.
+Current projects include With a New Eye, his groundbreaking and historic all digital national parks project, a new book Stephen Johnson On Digital Photography for O'Reilly, ongoing portfolio development and extensive lecturing.

-Stephen's pioneering work in digital photography has included software and product development for clients such as Apple, Adobe, Eastman Kodak, Epson, Foveon, Hewlett Packard, Leaf, Ricoh and X-rite.
+Stephen's pioneering work in digital photography, desktop color separations and digital imaging has included software and product development for clients such as Apple, Adobe, Eastman Kodak, Leaf, Ricoh and SuperMac.
 His work with Adobe includes the creation of the duotone curves shipped with their Photoshop software.